Ben352/lcs_gitdiff/README.md

 The basic command for character level differnece is:
 - `python3 diff file1 file 2`
 The level can be specified with the `-l` argument
-- `python3 diff file1 file 2 -l word` for word level
+- `python3 diff file1 file2 -l word` for word level
-- `python3 diff file1 file 2 -l line` for line level
+- `python3 diff file1 file2 -l line` for line level